-Reached at her office, Muter said it was too soon to say what legal action Johnson would take and referred calls to Marilyn Slett, Heiltsuk chief councillor.
+Reached at her office, Muter said it was too soon to say what legal action Johnson would take and referred calls to Slett.

 “It’s been a hard and trying time.
-It’s nothing that anybody would ever expect that would happen in this day and age going into a bank to open up a bank account,” said Slett.
+It’s nothing that anybody would ever expect that would happen in this day and age going into a bank to open up a bank account,” Slett told APTN.

 Johannson declined to comment on why it took the bank nearly a month to speak publicly on the issue.
-Nor would she respond to questions about the bank misleading the Vancouver or whether the teller or manager involved were disciplined.
+Nor would she respond to questions about the bank allegedly misleading the Vancouver Police Department or whether the teller or manager involved were disciplined.

 The mayor of Vancouver, Kennedy Stewart, has announced the city’s police board would review how officers handled the complaint.

-Police Chief Adam Palmer told CBC News that BMO contacted police to say a 16-year-old South Asian female and a South Asian adult were committing fraud.
+Vancouver Police Department Chief Adam Palmer told CBC News that BMO contacted police to say a 16-year-old South Asian female and a South Asian adult were committing fraud.

-He defended his officers, saying they were not racist because they came from diverse communities.
+He defended his officers, saying they were not racist because they also came from diverse communities.

-But Slett said racism was a fact of life for Indigenous people in Canada.
+But Slett said racism was a fact of life for Indigenous peoples in Canada.

 “We live and experience discrimination in our daily lives,” she said of this example of blatant racial profiling.